The Hidden Cost of “Good Enough” IT Support

 Scenario A: Your current IT provider shows up when called, fixes the immediate problem, sends an invoice, and disappears until next time.
 They might run some updates occasionally and remind you to change passwords.
 Sound familiar?

 Scenario B: Your technology partner meets with you quarterly to discuss upcoming business initiatives.
-They notice your sales team wastes 3 hours weekly on manual data entry and implements an automation solution.
-They catch a security vulnerability before hackers do.
+They notice your sales team wastes hours weekly on manual data entry and implements an automation solution.
+They catch security vulnerabilities before hackers do.
 They help you budget for technology investments that actually move the needle on revenue.

 The difference?
 One keeps you treading water.
 The other helps you swim faster than your competition.

 At NVITS, we work with businesses across Northern Nevada and Northern California who’ve made this shift.
-The results speak for themselves: 40% reduction in IT-related downtime, 60% faster issue resolution, and most importantly, teams that actually enjoy using their technology instead of fighting it.
+The results speak for themselves: significant reductions in IT-related downtime, faster issue resolution, and most importantly, teams that actually enjoy using their technology instead of fighting it.

 The 7 Questions That Change Everything

-Question 1: “How Will You Actively Hunt for Technology Solutions That Boost Our Team’s Output?”
+Question 1: “How Do You Proactively Identify Technology Solutions That Improve Our Productivity?”

-Why This Matters: Waiting for you to ask about new technology is lazy.
-A real partner should be bringing ideas to YOUR table, not the other way around.
+Why This Matters: Waiting for you to ask about new technology is reactive.
+A real partner should be bringing ideas to your table, not the other way around.

-What Great Looks Like: They schedule regular innovation sessions, present case studies from similar businesses, and can explain exactly how Microsoft 365 features you’re not using could save your team hours each week.
-They know your industry’s tech trends and bring relevant solutions before you even know you need them.
+What Great Looks Like: They schedule regular technology review sessions, present case studies from similar businesses, and can explain exactly how features you’re not using could save your team hours each week.
+They know your industry’s tech trends and bring relevant solutions before you even realize you need them.

 Red Flag Response: “We’re here whenever you need us” or “Just let us know what you’re looking for.”

-Why This Matters: Downtime is a profit killer.
-One hour of unexpected downtime can cost Northern Nevada businesses between $5,000 and $50,000 depending on your industry.
+Why This Matters: Downtime directly impacts profitability.
+Even one hour of unexpected downtime can cost Northern Nevada businesses thousands of dollars depending on your industry.
 Preventable downtime?
-That’s just poor planning.
+That’s poor planning.

-What Great Looks Like: They show you their 24/7 monitoring dashboards, explain their predictive maintenance schedule, and have clear metrics on system performance.
+What Great Looks Like: They show you their monitoring systems, explain their preventive maintenance schedule, and have clear metrics on system performance.
 They can tell you exactly when each piece of hardware needs replacement before it fails.
-Bonus points if they guarantee uptime with financial backing.
+They should guarantee uptime levels with clear accountability.

-Red Flag Response: Vague promises about “monitoring your network” without specifics or metrics.
+Red Flag Response: Vague promises about “monitoring your network” without specifics or measurable outcomes.

-Why This Matters: IT isn’t just a cost center anymore.
+Why This Matters: IT should be an investment that drives business value, not just an expense.
 The right technology strategy directly impacts revenue, efficiency, and competitive advantage.
-If your MSP can’t show ROI, you’re paying for assumptions, not results.
+If your MSP can’t demonstrate ROI, you’re paying for assumptions rather than results.

-What Great Looks Like: Monthly reports showing reduced downtime hours, faster task completion times, and prevented security incidents with dollar values attached.
-They track help desk response times, project completion rates, and can connect these metrics to your bottom line.
-They celebrate wins with you—like when automation saves your team 20 hours per month.
+What Great Looks Like: Regular reports showing reduced downtime, improved efficiency metrics, and prevented security incidents with business impact attached.
+They track response times, resolution rates, and can connect these metrics to your operational goals.
+They celebrate wins with you—like when automation saves your team significant time each month.

 Red Flag Response: Technical jargon without business context or promises to “look into tracking that.”

-Why This Matters: Reno and Carson City businesses face the same cyber threats as Silicon Valley companies, but often with smaller security budgets.
+Why This Matters: Reno and Carson City businesses face the same cyber threats as companies anywhere, often with smaller security budgets.
 One ransomware attack can shut you down for weeks.
-Your MSP should be your security force, not your cleanup crew.
+Your MSP should be your security force, not just your cleanup crew.

 What Great Looks Like: They detail multiple security layers—endpoint protection, email filtering, employee training, dark web monitoring, and backup systems.
-They run regular security drills, provide employee phishing tests, and have a written incident response plan that everyone understands.
-They’re proactive about emerging threats specific to your industry.
+They run regular security assessments, provide employee phishing simulations, and have a documented incident response plan that everyone understands.
+They stay current on emerging threats specific to your industry.

 Red Flag Response: Over-reliance on basic antivirus and firewalls, or worse, “We’ll deal with it if it happens.”

-Question 5: “How Do You Keep Us Compliant and Protected from Third-Party Vendor Risks?”
+Question 5: “How Do You Help Us Maintain Compliance and Manage Third-Party Vendor Risks?”

 Why This Matters: Compliance failures don’t just mean fines—they mean operational disruption, reputation damage, and competitive disadvantage.
-Plus, your vendors’ security problems become your security problems.
+Additionally, your vendors’ security weaknesses can become your security problems.

-What Great Looks Like: They know your industry’s compliance requirements cold (HIPAA for healthcare, CMMC for defense contractors, PCI for retail).
-They audit your systems regularly, maintain compliance documentation, and vet their own vendors rigorously.
-They make compliance feel manageable, not overwhelming.
+What Great Looks Like: They understand your industry’s compliance requirements thoroughly (HIPAA for healthcare, CMMC for defense contractors, PCI-DSS for retail).
+They conduct regular system audits, maintain compliance documentation, and vet their own vendors rigorously.
+They make compliance feel manageable rather than overwhelming.

 Red Flag Response: “We’ll help you if you get audited” or unfamiliarity with your specific compliance requirements.

-Question 6: “Where’s Our 3-Year Technology Roadmap, and How Does It Support Our Growth Plans?”
+Question 6: “Where’s Our Technology Roadmap, and How Does It Align with Our Business Growth?”

 Why This Matters: Your Sparks startup won’t have the same tech needs when you expand to Sacramento.
 Planning prevents painful, expensive emergency upgrades that disrupt operations right when you’re trying to scale.

-What Great Looks Like: A visual roadmap aligned with your business plan, showing planned upgrades, cloud migrations, and new capabilities.
-They anticipate needs—like video conferencing upgrades before you open that new Northern California office.
-They budget for growth and help you avoid technology bottlenecks.
+What Great Looks Like: A clear roadmap aligned with your business plan, showing planned upgrades, cloud migrations, and new capabilities.
+They anticipate needs—like enhanced collaboration tools before you open that new Northern California office.
+They help you budget for growth and avoid technology bottlenecks.

-Red Flag Response: “We’ll upgrade things as needed” or focus only on immediate fixes.
+Red Flag Response: “We’ll upgrade things as needed” or focus only on immediate fixes without long-term planning.

-Question 7: “What Certifications and Training Does Your Team Complete to Stay Ahead?”
+Question 7: “What Certifications and Ongoing Training Does Your Team Maintain?”

-Why This Matters: Technology changes fast.
-Really fast.
-An MSP stuck in 2019 can’t solve 2025 problems.
-Their expertise directly impacts your competitiveness.
+Why This Matters: Technology evolves rapidly.
+An MSP stuck in outdated practices can’t solve modern problems effectively.
+Their expertise directly impacts your competitiveness and security posture.

-What Great Looks Like: Current certifications from major vendors (Microsoft, Cisco, CompTIA), ongoing training programs, and specializations relevant to your industry.
+What Great Looks Like: Current certifications from major vendors (Microsoft, Cisco, CompTIA, cybersecurity specializations), documented ongoing training programs, and expertise relevant to your industry.
 They invest in their team like you invest in yours.
-They’re excited about new technologies and can explain them without drowning you in techspeak.
+They’re knowledgeable about emerging technologies and can explain them clearly without overwhelming technical jargon.

-Red Flag Response: Outdated certifications, no ongoing training program, or deflection about qualifications.
+Red Flag Response: Outdated certifications, no ongoing training program, or deflection about team qualifications.

-Here’s the uncomfortable truth: If your MSP can’t answer these seven questions confidently and specifically, you’re overpaying for underdelivery.
-Your competitors with strategic IT partners are pulling ahead while you’re stuck playing catch-up.
+Here’s the reality: If your MSP can’t answer these seven questions confidently and specifically, you’re not getting the strategic value you deserve.
+Your competitors with true technology partners are gaining ground while you’re stuck in reactive mode.

 But here’s the good news—you can change this dynamic starting today.